ferdium/macos-notification-state/README.md

 ```
 const { getNotificationState, getSessionState, getDoNotDisturb } = require('macos-notification-state`)

-// This will brint a boolean (true if enabled, false if not)
+// This will print a boolean (true if enabled, false if not)
 console.log(getDoNotDisturb())

 // This will print a string indiciating the current state, being one of the following: